nickstambaugh/IntelByte-Studio/README.md

 # IntelByte Studio

-IntelByte Studio is a lightweight Rust code editor built with the Iced framework.
+IntelByte Studio is a lightweight, single-file Rust text editor built within the Iced framework.

 It provides a simple and efficient environment for editing Rust code files.